EciStg/order-placement/order/README.md

             </order>

-### As a buyer, I want individual line items delivered to a specific location in my organziation
+### As a buyer, I want individual line items delivered to a specific location within my organziation

+In this example the buyer wishes to order item `abc-123` and have it delivered to a specific asset located within the organization, a printer on the third floor.

+To aide the person who has received the ordered item, and needs to deliver it to the right locations inside the business, the email and phone number for the person responsible for shipping questions has been provided.

     { "reference": { "referencesCount": 2,
                      "references": [ {"code": "PO-2159403-2",